-Before joining the faculty in 2000, Professor Maresca spent three years working in the tax controversy departments of private sector firms.
+Before joining the faculty, Professor Maresca spent three years working in the tax controversy departments of private sector firms.
 She also spent over six years as a Trial Attorney for the Internal Revenue Service Office of Chief Counsel.
 While there, she represented the IRS Commissioner in cases before the United States Tax Court, including several landmark cases, such as Federal National Mortgage Association v.
 Commissioner and United Parcel Service v.
 Commissioner.

 - ABA, Section on Taxation

 - National Association for Consumer Advocates